Specification

 Correctness

-- The high-level goal is to have software that is “correct”
+- The high-level goal is to have software that is correct

-- There are many levels of interpretation for “correct”
+- There are many levels of interpretation for correct

-- Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users until bug reports shrunk to very low levels.
+- Informal spec.: we had some vague idea of what the code should do, wrote it, and iteratively addressed feedback of users until bug reports shrunk to very low levels.

 - Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added many tests to code which affirmed all aspects of this spec.